OpenCTI-Platform/splunk-soar-connector/README.md

 [add object to report](#action-add-object-to-report) - Add an object to an existing report
 [add object to grouping](#action-add-object-to-grouping) - Add an object to an existing grouping
 [create label](#action-create-label) - Create a new label in OpenCTI with predictive color generation
+[bulk create entities](#action-bulk-create-entities) - Bulk create multiple entities of the same type in OpenCTI
+[bulk add to container](#action-bulk-add-to-container) - Bulk add multiple objects to a container (report, grouping, or case)
+[add object to case incident](#action-add-object-to-case-incident) - Add an object to a case incident
+[add object to case rfi](#action-add-object-to-case-rfi) - Add an object to a case RFI (Request for Information)
+[add object to case rft](#action-add-object-to-case-rft) - Add an object to a case RFT (Request for Takedown)
+[enrich artifact](#action-enrich-artifact) - Enrich a Splunk artifact by searching for an observable in OpenCTI
+[bulk enrich artifacts](#action-bulk-enrich-artifacts) - Bulk enrich multiple Splunk artifacts by searching for observables in OpenCTI

 ## action: 'test connectivity'
 Validate the asset configuration for connectivity using supplied configuration